NJEA Convention Guide

 Have a Great Convention!

-The NJEA Convention is a wonderful opportunity to grow professionally and connect with educators from across the state.
-Book your hotel early, wear comfortable shoes, and enjoy everything Atlantic City has to offer.
+The NJEA Convention is a solid two days of professional development and networking with educators from across the state.
+Book your hotel early, wear comfortable shoes, and plan time to explore Atlantic City.

 Affiliate Disclosure: Some links on this site are affiliate links.
 If you click and make a purchase, we may earn a small commission at no extra cost to you.
 This helps support the site.
 Full disclosure